-The practice is rated as outstanding for the care of older people.
+The practice is rated as good for the care of older people.

-- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent and extended appointments for those with enhanced needs. - A proactive weekly visit took place to a local care home to review patient needs. - Nursing staff had additional skills in managing complex dressings in-house reducing the need for patients to attend secondary care services. - The practice pharmacist conducted medication reviews for housebound patients.
+- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - A weekly visit was undertaken to a local care provider to provide support to patients. - Nursing staff had enhanced skills in managing complex dressings in-house.